NexiusTailer/Admin-System/README.md

 ```
 Parameters:
 playerid - The ID of the player whose admin level we want to check
-lvl - Players admin level we check (if not specified, will be equal to 1)
+lvl - Player's admin level we check (if not specified, will be equal to 1)

 Returns 1 if the player have the admin level equal to or greater than specified in the 'lvl'
 Returns 0 if the player does not have this admin level